jialiangz3962/sep10-freedom-project/blog/entry01.md

 The other sources are about my latter topics, which is [photography](https://www.naturephotographers.network/articles/) and [fashion](https://www.voguebusiness.com/).
 The photography website contains the elements of what photograhy is, highlighting the fun components of photography which got me interested in the topic.
 The fashion website is a magazine, which I find intriguing and the reason why I brought up fashion in my topics of interest.

+## Engineering Design Process (EDP)

+Currently, I am on steps 1, 2, and 3 on the engineering design process.
+It is listed on the student's page that step 1 is to define the problem, which is the time consuming process of drug discovery along with the precision and accuracy for the properties of drugs.
+Step 2 is to research the problem, in which I have scavenged through websites in attempts to find the most frequent issues that associate medicinal chemistry with technology, which is the accuracy of the drug.
+On step 3, brainstorming solutions is to create a website that has details and processes that includes accuracy on drug predictions and possibly a solution to make other drugs for medicinal purposes.

+## Skills

+The skills that have reflected upon me in this blog entry is the process in researching topics and how to work in increments instead of doing everything in one sitting.
+Over the days that this assignment was posted, I had been thinking about the process on how to work on this.
+On the first day, I had thought there wasn't much to worry about, but on the second day, I realized that researching topics were not as easy as I had thought.
+This led me to work on the skill of working in increments, as this assingment was due in later dates.
+Researching topics came easy, as all I had to do was go through articles about my topic and define the issue in which my topic is involved with technology.
+Overall, my skills in the fields of researching and learning how to work in increments of time had improved due to this assignment of my first blog entry.

 [Next](entry02.md)

 [Home](../README.md)